mkaratarakis/Autoformalization_Cleaned/readme.md

 * **dataset.csv**: A sampled subset of the full dataset, extracted for efficient processing.

-* **sampling.py**: Script to sample 100 entries from the full dataset.
-Ensures that the total size of header content does not exceed 10000 characters (to keep prompts within reasonable length).
+* **sampling.py**: Script to sample entries from the full dataset (defaults to 100, but the number is customizable).
+Ensures that the total size of header content does not exceed 10000 characters (to keep prompts within reasonable length, the number is customizable).

 * **Lean Project/**: Local Lean 4 project environment for running `lake` and verifying generated proofs.